vgrdominik/tpg/README.md

 OPTIONAL: Can load /dbs/basic-data***.sql to your db.
 Must drop current data on affected tables, /dbs/basic-data***-tables-affected.txt

+## Needed data to admin

+Pages calendar and role (paths in translations).

 ## Launch application
 ```
 symfony serve